 Under the PCAM for 2015, NVPC was within the limits of the deadband, thus no potential refund or collection was recorded.
-The OPUC will review the results of the PCAM for 2015 during the latter half of 2016 with a decision expected in the fourth quarter of 2016.
-Any resulting refund to or collection from customers would occur during 2017.
+The OPUC reviewed the results of the PCAM for 2015 and on September 6, 2016 issued an Order that no refund to or collection from customers would occur during 2017.

-On July 15, 2016 the Company filed an update to its 2017 AUT filing of expected power costs which would result in an overall price decrease of 1.4% for cost of service customers.
-Pursuant to the schedule established in the proceeding, updates of the forecast will occur through mid-November which could change this estimate.
-As a result of the OCEP legislation described above, PGE's 2017 AUT filing includes projected PTCs for the 2017 calendar year.
-Any adjustment in customer prices would be expected to occur January 1, 2017.
+The Company has filed updates to its 2017 AUT filing of expected power costs, most recently September 30, 2016, that would collectively result in a \$59 million decrease in NVPC.
+Pursuant to the schedule established in the proceeding, updates of the forecast will occur through mid-November that could change this estimate.
+The Company anticipates an OPUC order, which would decide the disposition of the filed stipulation, by early November.

+As a result of the recently passed OCEP legislation described above, PGE's 2017 AUT filing included projected PTCs for the 2017 calendar year.
+Prior to this legislative change, PGE included forecasts of PTCs only in General Rate Case proceedings.
+The inclusion of PTCs in the AUT provides for annual forecast updates for these estimated tax credits, thus reducing the risk of regulatory lag in terms of adjusting customer prices.
+Any adjustment in customer prices resulting from the 2017 AUT, including any change from the treatment of the PTCs, would be expected to occur January 1, 2017.

-Renewable Resource Costs-Pursuant to its renewable adjustment clause mechanism (RAC), PGE can recover in customer prices prudently incurred costs of renewable resources that are expected to be placed in service in the current year.
+Renewable Resource Costs-Pursuant to its RAC, PGE can recover in customer prices prudently incurred costs of renewable resources that are expected to be placed in service in the current year.
 The Company may submit a filing to the OPUC by April 1st each year, with prices expected to become effective January 1st of the following year.
 As part of the RAC, the OPUC has authorized the deferral of eligible costs not yet included in customer prices until the January 1st effective date.

 On April 1, 2015, PGE submitted to the OPUC a RAC filing that requested revenue requirements related to a new, 1.2 MW solar facility.
-Concurrent with this filing, PGE also requested authorization to engage in a property sale as part of a sale-leaseback agreement for the facility.
+Concurrent with the RAC filing, PGE also requested authorization to engage in a property sale as part of a sale-leaseback agreement for the facility.
 The Company estimates that overall annual impact to customer prices of this RAC filing will be an approximately \$2 million reduction in revenues over a one year period beginning January 1, 2016.
 On October 2, 2015, the OPUC issued an order approving the deferral of costs associated with the facility.

 On March 30, 2016, PGE submitted to the OPUC a RAC filing that requested no significant additions or deferrals for 2016.

-Decoupling-The decoupling mechanism, which the OPUC has authorized through 2016, is intended to provide for recovery of margin lost as a result of a reduction in electricity sales attributable to energy efficiency and conservation efforts by residential and certain commercial customers.
-In March 2016, PGE filed a request with the OPUC to have the mechanism extended through 2019.
-The mechanism provides for collection from (or refund to) customers if weather adjusted use per customer is less (or more) than that projected in the Company's most recent approved general rate case.
+Decoupling-The decoupling mechanism is intended to provide for recovery of margin lost as a result of a reduction in electricity sales attributable to energy efficiency and conservation efforts by residential and certain commercial customers.
+In March 2016, PGE had filed a request with the OPUC to have the mechanism extended beyond 2016 and on September 26, 2016, the OPUC issued an order granting authorization through 2019.
+Subject to OPUC approval, the mechanism provides for collection from (or refund to) customers if weather adjusted use per customer is less (or more) than that projected in the Company's most recent approved general rate case.